bharathhegde/SurpriseHousing/README.md

 Suprise Housing.ipynb : Contains the Python code used for building the model

-Advance Assignment Part 2 questions.pdf : contains the answers to the additional questions.
+AssignmentQuestions.pdf : contains the answers to the additional questions.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->